aspose-words/Aspose.Words-Documentation/sharepoint/aspose-words-for-sharepoint-documentation/install-aspose-words-for-sharepoint/uninstalling-aspose-words-for-sharepoint-using-setup-exe/_index.md

 title: Uninstalling Aspose.Words for SharePoint using Setup.exe - Aspose.Words for SharePoint
 articleTitle: Uninstalling Aspose.Words for SharePoint using Setup.exe
 linktitle: Uninstalling Aspose.Words for SharePoint using Setup.exe
-description: "This page describes how to uninstall the Aspose.Words for SharePoint using installer."
+description: "How to uninstall the Aspose.Words for SharePoint using installer."
 type: docs
 weight: 80
 url: /sharepoint/uninstalling-aspose-words-for-sharepoint-using-setup-exe/